NCAR/climate-primer-water/doc/ch5_attribution.rst

-greenhouse gas levels) and potential confounding influences (such as solar activity); d) the development of a hypothesis or theory for the linkage with a quantitative physically based understanding, normally encapsulated in a model, of how these external drivers are thought to have affected these observed climate variables; e) and a system or method to test the hypothesis or theory, typically including an estimate, often but not always derived from a physically based model, of
+greenhouse gas levels) and potential confounding influences (such as solar activity); d) the development of a hypothesis or theory for the linkage with a quantitative physically based understanding, normally encapsulated in a model, of how these external drivers are believed to have affected these observed climate variables; e) and a system or method to test the hypothesis or theory, typically including an estimate, often but not always derived from a physically based model, of